-Department of Politics and Government Course 138-1-280 - Fall 2019 (Semester Alef) Democratic values worldwide: from high school until old age 2 credit points, elective course for B.A, M.A. and Ph.D.
+Department of Politics and Government Course 138-1-280 - Spring 2021 (Semester Bet) Democratic Values and Political Agendas: Israel and Worldwide 2 credit points, elective course for B.A, M.A. and Ph.D.

 Course goal: Democratic values of citizens are considered to be necessary for good functioning of democracy, and there are signs of meaningful changes in democratic values throughout the world in recent years.
 In this course, students will learn about this important development of changing democratic values.
 The main goal of the course is to encourage students to research this topic from an international and historical perspective, based on cutting edge research in the field.
-The course is based on active class participation in English in a supportive learning atmosphere which encourages class participants to advance their written and oral academic English skills.
+The course is based on active class participation in a supportive learning atmosphere which encourages class participants to advance their written and oral academic English skills.

-Hours of instruction: Wednsedays 14:00 - 16:00.
+Hours of instruction: Wednesdays 14:00 - 16:00.